hauleth/puppet-gitdeploy/README.md

 After that all files should be checkouted to `path`, all gems installed (so far this accept only Ruby apps that use Bundler) and server should start using Foreman.

+## TODO

+- Add Redis to store each app configuration
+- Write simple CLI managament tool
+- Privileges for write to repository per user, now everyone is allowed to write to all (of course if is in `authorized_keys`)
+- Add more detectable projects, now only Ruby apps that use Bundler are allowed
+- Allow to configure Foreman instances

 ## License

 See `LICENCE` file.